Completed Projects

 The initial investment of $2.6 million turned into 218,000 square feet of private-sector buildings worth nearly $53 million in assessed value.
 And that investment sparked major revitalization in adjacent areas including new apartments, commercial and office buildings in the surrounding neighborhoods, and recognition of the Island View area as a desirable waterfront hub.
 Private-sector investment at Spaulding supports nearly 500 local jobs.

 Badger Mountain Trailhead Park expanded parking project was completed in 2016.
 The project involved the construction of a paved, 76-space lot to improve public safety and reduce congestion and parking on Queensgate Drive.
-The work was a partnership between the Port, City of Richland, and Benton County designed to improve access to the Friends of Badger Mountain’s trail network.
+The work was a partnership between the Port of Kennewick, City of Richland, and Benton County designed to improve access to the Friends of Badger Mountain’s trail network.
 Badger Mountain and the ridgeline trails are extraordinary places that enhance our region’s quality of life.